yuvalmGS/gigaspaces-wiki-jekyll/sbp/map-reduce-pattern---executors-example.markdown

 h2.
 The Service Declaration

-The {{pu.xml}} used to export the Service and start the space described below:
+The `pu.xml` used to export the Service and start the space described below:
 {code:xml}
 <?xml version="1.0" encoding="UTF-8"?>
 <beans xmlns="http://www.springframework.org/schema/beans"